HHS/simpler-grants-gov/documentation/milestones/individual_milestones/api_planning.md

 Some factors to consider are:

-- Is this deployment option FedRAMP compliant?
+- Is this deployment option FedRAMP compliant and covered under the Grants.gov Authority to Operate (ATO)?
 - How commonly used is this deployment option?
 Is it easy for new developers to learn?
 - How expensive is it to deploy an API with this option, both in terms of direct operating costs and in terms of team resources?
 - How easily does this option scale?